 \subsection{Model averaging for out-of-distribution prediction}

-Model averaging typically estimates each model on the entire data and then computes the weights by considering how well each model fits for each of the data points, estimating such weights at the person or observation level.
-This could, for example, include decision-maker characteristics such as age, gender and income and trip characteristics such as purpose and trip distance.
+Model averaging typically involves estimating each model on the full dataset and then computing weights based on how well each model fits for each of the data points, estimating such weights at the person or observation level.
+These weights can depend on decision-maker characteristics such as age, gender, and income, as well as trip characteristics such as purpose and trip distance.

-Let us focus on journey distance in particular.
+In the present paper, as outlined in the introduction, we focus specifically on trip distance.
+This is partly a pragmatic choice, reflecting the proof-of-concept nature of our work.
+It allows for a straightforward definition of in-distribution and out-of-distribution settings through a simple data split, facilitating a clear assessment of the proposed model averaging approach.
+It should be noted that this definition of out-of-distribution prediction may favour models with relatively high bias and low variance, as such models often extrapolate more smoothly beyond the observed range \citep{bishop2006pattern}.

+Trip distance also has several appealing characteristics in this context.
+First, it is typically not included directly as an explanatory variable in the mode choice models, which instead rely on closely correlated variables such as time and cost.
+Second, distance provides a parsimonious way of capturing variation across trips, as it is correlated with multiple underlying attributes.
+This allows the model averaging structure to learn how model performance varies with trip context using a single, interpretable variable, rather than relying on a higher-dimensional set of covariates.

 Training a model averaging structure where journey distance, say $d_{n,t}$ for person $n$ and trip $t$, is used as a key characteristic in Equation \ref{eq:pi_obs} would allow the model to learn how different sub-models are better suited for predicting trips of specific distances within the bounds of the estimation data.
 However, if the individual sub-models have been estimated on the entire data, then model averaging by definition cannot gain any insights about how the performance might differ across models out-of-distribution, and thus what weights should be given to them outside the range of distances used in estimation.
 As a result, the weights will simply be an extrapolation based on the estimates for $\gamma_{n,t,m}$ obtained on the training data.
 For example, imagine that our model would find that the weight assigned to model $m$ increases with distance.
 If making predictions out-of-distribution, the model would follow the same trend, and for trips with distances below the lower bound of the estimation data, the weight assigned to model $m$ would decrease, while for trips with distances above the upper bound of the estimation data, the weight assigned to model $m$ would increase.